vitwit/cada/README.md

    - At each block interval, a request is sent from `PrepareProposal` abci method to the relayer, specifying the range of block heights to be posted to the Avail DA network.
 This request should be made by the block proposer only.

 2. **MsgSubmitBlobRequest Transaction**:
-   - The relayer initiates a `MsgSubmitBlobRequest` transaction on the Cosmos chain, marking the block data for the specified range as pending:
+   - The relayer submits a `MsgSubmitBlobRequest` transaction on the Cosmos chain, signaling that the block data for the specified range is pending:
      ```
      status[range] = pending
      ```
-   - The relayer tracks the transaction to ensure its successful completion.
+   - The relayer monitors the transaction to confirm its successful inclusion and processing on the chain.

 3. **Data Submission to Avail DA**:
    - Once the `MsgSubmitBlobRequest` transaction is confirmed, the relayer fetches the block data for the specified range and submits it to the Avail DA layer.